 Now that you've established a baseline and figured out about how much you're walking in a given day, it's time to get creative with your steps.
 If you weren't quite hitting 10,000 steps each day last week, that's totally fine!
 Plenty of people are in the same boat as you (just read some of the posts in our challenge Facebook group for encouragement).

-If you need some help figuring out how to hit your daily step count, here are a bunch of simple ideas:
+If you need some help figuring out how to hit your daily step count, here are a ton of simple ideas you can incorporate into your everyday routine:

 - Pace the bathroom or you home while you brush your teeth.